 direct collaboration link.

 The co-authorship network is built from co-authored publications.
 Each node represents a researcher, and each edge is weighted by number of joint publications.
-Edge weights are normalized using association strength (Van Eck & Waltman, 2009) before clustering with the Louvain algorithm.
-Centrality measures: degree (number of collaborators), collaboration intensity (total co-authoring frequency), and bridge score (weighted betweenness using inverse weights, Newman 2004).
+Edge weights are normalized using association strength Van Eck et al. (2009) before clustering with the Louvain algorithm.
+Centrality measures: degree (number of collaborators), collaboration intensity (total co-authoring frequency), and bridge score (weighted betweenness using inverse weights) Newman (2004).
 Network density measures the proportion of realized vs. possible collaborations.
-Terminology: «Collaborators (avg)» = mean degree; «Clustering» = modularity (Newman, 2004).
+Terminology: «Collaborators (avg)» = mean degree; «Clustering» = modularity Blondel et al. (2008).

 Network statistics show central nodes in the collaboration network.
 Degree is the number of direct collaborations, while betweenness shows which authors act as bridges between different groups.